vbounyasit/MyDataFramework/README.md

 clean and bug-free data processing projects with [Apache Spark](https://spark.apache.org/).

-The main objective of this Framework is to make the engineer mainly focus on writing the **Transformation** logic of large scale ETL projects, rather than writing the entire application over and over, by providing only the necessary information for input data sources extraction and output data persistence.
+The main objective of this Framework is to make the engineer mainly focus on writing the **Transformation** logic of large scale ETL projects, rather than writing the entire application layout over and over, by providing only the necessary information for input data sources extraction and output data persistence.

 ## Context & Requirements
+_Under Construction._

-## Getting Started
+## Getting Started & Documentation

-## Documentation
+The Rift Framework maintains reference documentation Github [wiki pages](https://github.com/vbounyasit/Rift-ETL/wiki), and will have a better support later on as the website construction progresses.

 ## Libraries used
 - [Apache Spark](https://spark.apache.org/)